rybla/riib11.github.io/_posts/2021-08-24-god-under-science.md

 basic patterns in the universe that there are, and that these can be inductively built upon to form higher levels of explanation.

+TODO: Make the end of this section more clear and better argued.
+Right now it is not well logically-connected

-Note that this inaccessible source that accounts for the instantiation of induction is not a part of the universe, as it cannot be observed definitionally (otherwise induction would not be needed to be an axiom).
+Note that this inaccessible source that accounts for the instantiation of induction is not a part of the universe, as it cannot be observed definitionally (otherwise induction would not need to be an axiom).

 So, this source is outside of the universe, and is all powerful in that it accounts for the basic patterns that ultimately account for all patterns.
 I call